dat-ecosystem-archive/docs/docs/usingdat-server.md

 ### Remote Stores

 You can configure the CLI to connect to a store that's running on another machine.
-What's more you can specify a name for the remote store so you can handle multiple stores at once
+To handle multiple stores at once, you can specify a name for the remote store.

 ```
 dat store set-provider SOME_NAME_HERE http://192.168.1.1:3472